MHP-A-Porsche-Company/Hvv-case-study-frontend/README.md

 - **Daily Character Display**: Presents a new Star Wars character to the user each day.
 - **Profile Page Design**: Offers an appealing and responsive profile page for each character.
-- **Persistent Character of the Day**: Ensures the displayed character remains the same for the user throughout the day.
+- **Persistent Character of the Day**: Ensures the displayed character remains the same for the user throughout the day (caching is utilised).
 - **Unique per User**: Different users may receive different characters on the same day.
 - **Audio narration**: Ability to listen character description text for better accessibility.
 - **Multilingual support**: App supports English and German language translation.